A portable shower which can recycle the water (fully self-contained) or run on continuous fresh water as desired.

 Switch on the pump, step in and enjoy one fabulously, long, private EverShower virtually anywhere.

-Hang the shower handset above for relaxing, hands-free showering.
+Hang the shower handset above for relaxing, hands-free, guilt-free, private showering.

 Another Awesome Aussie Invention!